Dual-clutch transmission: History

 The concept of a dual-clutch transmission was invented by French engineer Adolphe Kégresse in 1939.
 The transmission was intended for use in the Citroën Traction Avant, however Kégresse ran out of money before a working model could be developed.

-One of the first production DCTs was the Easidrive unit developed in the late 1950s by UK's Smiths Industries and Rootes.
-This DCT — introduced on the 1961 Hillman Minx (Series IIIC) — used two electro-magnetic clutches, along with analogue electronics and a series of solenoids to implement the gear shifts.
+One of the first production DCTs was the Easidrive unit developed in the late 1950s by United Kingdom's Smiths Industries and Rootes.
+This DCT – introduced on the 1961 Hillman Minx (Series IIIC) – used two electro-magnetic clutches, along with analogue electronics and a series of solenoids to implement the gear shifts.
 The Easidrive was offered as an option on Hillman and Singer models, however it was not a reliable device and many were replaced by conventional manual transmissions.

 Porsche began development of DCTs for racing cars in the late 1970s, due to the possibility of a DCT preventing a drop in boost during gear shifts on a turbocharged engine.
-As the electronics required to control the transmission became compact enough to be practical, the Porsche Doppelkupplungsgetriebe ("dual-clutch gearbox") (PDK) transmission was installed as a prototype in a Porsche 956 Le Mans racing car in 1983.
+As the electronics required to control the transmission became compact enough to be practical, the Porsche Doppelkupplungsgetriebe ('dual-clutch gearbox') (PDK) transmission was installed as a prototype in a Porsche 956 Le Mans racing car in 1983.
 The first use of a PDK in competition was the 1985 Porsche 962 C Le Mans racing car, which won the World Sportscar Championship in 1986.
 The PDK transmission was also used in the 1985 Audi Sport Quattro S1 Group B rally car.

 The first mass-production passenger car to use a DCT was the 2003 Volkswagen Golf R32.